 LEADING: End user will use metric to identify opportunities in current trial

-Clinical trial performance metric collection in within clinical trial contracts between sponsors and vendors, and the process changes based upon findings, are often viewed differently by individuals within an organisation depending upon previous experience.
-With time and careful consideration invested at the outset, the right collection of performance metrics can lead to the identification of weaknesses in a process and the implementation of corrections to reduce time taken and associated costs and therefore improve quality and team/client satisfaction.
+Clinical trial performance metric collection and the process changes based upon findings, are often viewed differently by individuals within an organisation depending upon previous experience.
+With time and careful consideration invested at the outset, the right collection of performance metrics can lead to the identification of weaknesses in a process and the implementation of corrections to reduce time taken and associated costs and therefore improve quality.
 Without sufficient consideration at the outset, metrics collection and any subsequent actions can be onerous and have, at best, little benefit relative to the time and cost invested.
-Too often, performance metrics are implemented for the benefit of having metrics rather than to gather data that can be used in a beneficial way.

-Defining the clinical trial performance metrics within a contractual agreement, e.g. as part of an individual work order or 'statement of work’ can give great clarity to what progress reporting is required and the resulting information will be invaluable in helping to keep the project on track.
+Defining clinical trial performance metrics clearly, with agreed definitions, owners, reporting cadence, and intended actions, can give great clarity to what progress reporting is required and the resulting information will be invaluable in helping to keep the project on track.
 It will also be very useful during a post-project analysis where lessons learned can be applied to the next project.

 Quanticate has expensive experience across a range of outsourcing models depending on the preferred partnership with a vendor.
 As a biometric CRO our services range from statistical programming, biostatistical consulting, clinical data management, medical writing and pharmacovigilance.
 Within all our contracts and as part of our Coded to Care OATH, performance metrics are clearly defined and agreed with our clients to ensure high quality is delivered and client expectations are met.
-Please submit a request for information (RFI) if you would like to speak to a member of our team who can support your trial.
+Please request a consultation if you would like to speak to a member of our team who can support your trial.

 Bring your drugs to market with fast and reliable access to experts from one of the world’s largest global biometric Clinical Research Organizations.